MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-03.md

 ## Development & Ecosystem

 ### Development Experience on Sui
+* Check out the first ETH-SUI [token transfer on Sui](https://suiexplorer.com/txblock/6noMGDyoH1xwdbG8vGn8A8bS98RqcS5ANH8Z7UjV1d6o?network=testnet).
+If you're interested to read more about this, check this [GH issue](https://github.com/MystenLabs/sui/issues/14983)
 * The 2024H1 Sui Developer Roadmap is now available to the public and you can find it [here](https://forums.sui.io/t/sui-developer-roadmap-2024/45229)
 * [Reference implementation for Asset Tokenization](https://docs.sui.io/guides/developer/advanced/asset-tokenization) to aid builders in representing real-world assets on-chain
 * A library for preventing the equivocation in owned objects which sometimes leads to those objects being locked for the remainder of an epoch was released: [Sui Owned Object Pools](https://forums.sui.io/t/sui-owned-object-pools-library/45215).
 You can use `npm install suioop` to get started with it, and for more details, please refer to the [suioop documentation](https://www.npmjs.com/package/suioop)